 CCNA interview questions with answers and explanation Ebook contains 100 questions with answers and explanation.
 The Ebook contains scenario and topology based questions with explanation.
+Sample questions are provided below.

 Sample questions in the Ebook are provided below.

-Interview question 1
+Interview Question 1

 Two interface of the router is configured with IP addresses 192.168.1.1, subnet mask 255.255.255.0 and IP address 192.168.2.1, subnet mask 255.255.255.0.
 Would the routing table of the router contain any information?
 Provide explanations